 As we await the outcome of this latest REMA consultation, we will work closely with our customers and stakeholders to ensure that their voices continue to be heard in this important debate.

-The consultation is open until 7 May 2024.
+The consultation closed on 7 May 2024.
 More information is available here.

 Related Content